OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 adb shell chmod 755 /data/local/tmp/kmem_util
 ```

 Before you start accessing kernel memory, you still need to know the correct offset into the system call table.
-The `openat` system call is defined in unistd.h, which is in the kernel sources:
+The `openat` system call is defined in `unistd.h`, which is in the kernel sources:

 ```bash
 $ grep -r "__NR_openat" arch/arm/include/asm/unistd.h
 \#define __NR_openat            (__NR_SYSCALL_BASE+322)
 ```

-The final piece of the puzzle is the address of your replacement-`openat`.
-Again, you can get this address from /proc/kallsyms.
+The final piece of the puzzle is the address of your replacement - `openat`.
+Again, you can get this address from `/proc/kallsyms`.

 ```bash
 $ adb shell cat /proc/kallsyms | grep new_openat
 bf000000 t new_openat    [kernel_hook]
 ```

 Now you have everything you need to overwrite the `sys_call_table` entry.
-The syntax for kmem_util is:
+The syntax for `kmem_util` is:

 ```bash
 ./kmem_util <syscall_table_base_address> <offset> <func_addr>